-El Paso to hold memorial service for shooting victims
+‘El Paso strong ‘: Public memorial to honor shooting victims

-EL PASO, Texas (AP) - El Paso will hold a ceremony to memorialize the 22 people killed this month when a gunman opened fire at a Walmart in the Texas border community.
+EL PASO, Texas (AP) - Leaders from both sides of the U.S.-Mexico border will gather in El Paso Wednesday night to memorialize the 22 people killed this month when a gunman opened fire at a Walmart in the Texas border city.

-The city will hold a memorial service at 7 p.m.
-Wednesday to officially honor the victims, whose loved ones have marked their passing with vigils and funeral s in the U.S. and Mexico.

-City spokesman Rick Isaias says plans for the service are still taking shape, but the mayors of El Paso and the neighboring Mexican city of Ciudad Juarez will both speak, along with several religious leaders.
+The mayors of El Paso and the neighboring Mexican city of Ciudad Juarez will speak, along with religious leaders, at a 7 p.m. memorial service, according to a city spokesman.

+“We’re going to be paying tribute and remembering the victims,” said El Paso spokesman Rick Isaias.
+“We’re letting people know that we are El Paso strong and the city will continue and get through this.”

+The ceremony at Southwest University Park will officially commemorate those killed in the largely Latino city by a gunman who police say confessed to driving from the Dallas area to target Mexicans.
+Most of the dead had Hispanic last names and eight were Mexican nationals.

+The victims’ loved ones have been marking their passing with vigils and funerals in the U.S. and Mexico since the August 3 massacre.

-Isaias says officials don’t know how many people with attend, but have made plans for a large crowd.
-The ceremony will be held at Southwest University Park and broadcast live to four other locations.
+Isaias said Wednesday morning that plans for the service were still taking shape and officials do not know how many people will attend.
+The city is, however, making plans for a big turnout.
+The ceremony at the baseball park will be broadcast live to four other locations in El Paso.

 Sign up for Daily Newsletters